Showing posts with label Richard Young. Show all posts

 One imagines that it’s sometimes hard to leave the comforts of your home for a lengthy tour.
 Do you bring a special something from home with you?

 I do indeed have a little mascot who travels with me.
 He’s a stuffed toy raccoon called Rufus, my girlfriend bought him for me when we visited a national park in Tucson, Arizona together.
 Unfortunately Rufus accidentally forgot to get inside my suitcase when I left a hotel in Los Angeles and despite many phone calls to the hotel after I left, he was not found.
 I however managed to find him for sale on a website and quickly had him sent to me by FedEx hoping my girlfriend would not notice he wasn’t exactly the same Rufus.
-She didn’t but eventually my conscious made me tell her the truth that Rufus is in fact now Rufus 2.0.
+She didn’t but eventually my conscience made me tell her the truth that Rufus is in fact now Rufus 2.0.

 Rufus